abdenny/TopCoins/README.md

 5. In a browser, navigate to `http://localhost:3000` (or the port you chose)
 6. To run the test suite, run the command `yarn test`

+### Improvement opportunities
+ - Further optimization for mobile
+ - Increased test coverage
+ - Integrating more robust testing tools like Cypress
+ - More error handling